lmfresneda/clock-alarm-extension/README.md

 # Firefox and Google Chrome extension

-## Displays a large (customizable) clock in default new tab and can set alarms (with sound, if you want)
+## Displays a large (customizable) clock in default new tab and can set alarms (with sound, if you want) that is fired **inclusive when this tab is closed**.
+In addition, it allows to open a url in a new tab when the alarm is fired.

 * View default: